apify/actor-whitepaper/README.md

 it successfully to thousands of real-world use cases in many business areas, well beyond the domain of web scraping.

-Drawing on our experience,
+Drawing on this experience,
-we're now releasing this specification of the actor programming model, in a hope to make it a new open standard, and to help community to more effectively build and ship software automation tools, as well as encourage new implementations of the model in other programming languages.
+we're releasing this specification of the actor programming model to the public, in a hope to make it a new open standard, and to help community to more effectively build and ship software automation tools, as well as encourage new implementations of the model in other programming languages.

 ### Basic concept

-Actors are serverless programs running in the cloud, best suited for execution of batch operations.
+Actors are serverless programs running in the cloud.
 They can perform anything from simple actions such as filling out a web form or sending an email, to complex operations such as crawling an entire website,